-Department of Math, Computer Science and Information Systems
+Department of Computer Science, Information Systems and Engineering Technology

 Dr. Boff came to Cal U in 2003 with more than 15 years' experience in the Computer Information Systems field at Bayer Corp.
 After creating the program in computer information systems and achieving its first ABET accreditation, she has enjoyed teaching a variety of CIS classes through the years, with database management systems remaining her favorite field.